- Hunting licenses and lotteries

 - Minnesota residents who have served at any time during the preceding 24 months in federal active service outside the United States and has been discharged from active service is exempt from the pass requirement if the resident possesses official military discharge papers (DD214).

-Any active military service personnel stationed outside of Minnesota within the past 90 days can get a free one-day Minnesota state park vehicle permit.
-Bring your current military orders and military ID, and let the park attendant know your military status when you arrive.
+Any active military service personnel can get a free annual Minnesota state park vehicle permit.
+Bring your qualifying military ID, and let the park attendant know your military status when you arrive.